mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 **Same person:** Is that what you mean by many moments?
 Everybody’s present [moment]?

 **Katagiri Roshi:** Everybody is present in the moment. [...]
 The presence of the microphone is based on the moment.
 We can understand it.
 But still there are lots of moments we *don’t* understand, within the single moment you can understand.
 Still you don’t know.
-So one moment consists of 60 or 70 instants.
+One moment consists of 60 or 70 instants.
 If you hear this sound – *[finger snap]* – the so-called moment, you’ve already missed lots of moments.
 This is also *moment*.

 **Same person:** You mean you missed lots of moments because you’re paying attention to that [sound]?